emielboven/emielboven.github.io/_posts/2021-09-26-Travel-in-the-Electrum-Sea.md

 layout: post
 title: Travel in the Electrum Sea
 ---
-Travel in the Electrum Sea is done in a multitude of ways.
+Travel in the Electrum Sea is ***done*** in a **multitude** of *ways*.
 The most common way is by strider or sandskiff.
 The rich and enterprising travel by air barge.

 ![equipment.png]({{site.baseurl}}/images/equipment.png)

->""Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+>"Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat."